Does Extra Point Count As Field Goal

 Statistical Considerations: Why They are Tracked Separately

 Statistics in football meticulously track these plays separately because they represent fundamentally different events within the game.
-Tracking them together would obscure significant trends and insights.
-For instance, a kicker's field goal percentage is a crucial metric for evaluating their accuracy under pressure from longer distances.
+But tracking them together would obscure significant trends and insights.
+Even so, for instance, a kicker's field goal percentage is a crucial metric for evaluating their accuracy under pressure from longer distances.
 Conflating this with extra point attempts, which generally have a much higher success rate, would provide an inaccurate representation of their overall kicking proficiency.

 Similarly, tracking successful extra points separately allows coaches and analysts to assess the team's success rate in securing those bonus points after a touchdown.
 This can provide valuable insight into game strategy and the effectiveness of play-calling after a successful offensive drive.